 - To request recognition in an elective area (e.g. foreign language course or elective module), please contact the examination board management.

-- For the request of recognition for the module "Meaningful subject-related supplement from study-related stays abroad" or for the elective module from work performed abroad, please contact the International Exchange Office at the Faculty of Civil Engineering and include the module description of the external module as well as the filled-out document.
+For the request of recognition for the module "Meaningful subject-related supplement from study-related stays abroad" or for the elective module from work performed abroad, please contact the International Exchange Office at the Faculty of Civil Engineering and include the module description as well as the filled-out document.
 If the course description is not available in English or German, please prepare a translation and send it to the International Office by e-mail.
 Please indicate your student ID and your specialization in your request as well.

 This applies currently only for the master's degree program business administration and Engineering Civil Engineering: for accreditation concerning business and economics modules please refer to the form for reviewing the content comparability for business and economic modules.

 - For recognition of Massive Open Online Courses (MOOCS) in the compulsory elective courses of the Sustainable Management - Water and Energy M.Sc. program, please have the academic program management check the eligibility of recognition before applying for recognition.
 You can register for one or more MOOCs.
 A total of up to 10 ECTS can be taken.
 Please note that MOOCs in the free version can only be recognized if semester-long, assessed examinations, such as tests and coursework submissions, are offered.
 A final examination is not necessary in the case of semester-long assessed examination achievements.
 Furthermore, please keep in mind that the attendance of courses without evaluated performance cannot be recognized.
 A list of MOOCs that have already been approved and recognized, as well as for instructions on how to register for MOOCs, will be emailed at the beginning of the program and upon request by the academic program manager.
 Please inform yourself on edX whether examination achievements for the selected MOOCs are available in the free version for the current semester.